Ste. Genevieve – Europeans West of the Mississippi River

 Ste.
 Genevieve, by Kathy Alexander.

-The inhabitants’ French heritage influenced the pattern of initial settlement.
+The French heritage of the inhabitants influenced the pattern of initial settlement.
 The heart of the Ste.
-Genevieve economy was a large compound of arable fields known as le Grand Champ or the Big Field.
+Genevieve’s economy was a large compound of arable fields known as Le Grand Champ, or The Big Field.
 It consisted of approximately 7,000 acres of land enclosed within a common fence.
 The parcel was divided into narrow, elongated lots often delineated by pecan trees that extended westward from the Mississippi River.
 Each lot contained between 68 and 136 acres of land.
-Orchards and extensive gardens with all manner of vegetables and fruits filled the remaining portions of the land within the fence.
+Orchards and extensive gardens, filled with all manner of vegetables and fruits, occupied the remaining portions of the land within the fence.

-Floods, notably one in 1785, caused repeated damage, and the town was moved gradually to the present site on high ground.
+Floods, notably one in 1785, caused repeated damage, and the town was gradually relocated to its present site on high ground.
 By 1796, only a few traders’ huts remained at the old site.
 Ste.
 Genevieve, the principal seat of government in the region for many years after western Louisiana passed from French to Spanish control in 1762, thrived under Spanish administration.

 During the 1780s and 1790s, about forty percent of all households in Ste.
 Genevieve owned at least one black or mulatto slave.
-These slaves were used for various tasks, including fieldwork, clearing land, cutting wood, mining lead, rowing batteaux, salt making, domestic help, and some skilled labor because of the economy of Ste.
-Genevieve revolved around agriculture; black slaves were primarily agricultural laborers.
+These slaves were used for various tasks, including fieldwork, clearing land, cutting wood, mining lead, rowing barges, salt production, domestic work, and some skilled labor, due to the economy of Ste.
+Genevieve was primarily centered around agriculture; black slaves were predominantly agricultural laborers.
 The censuses of 1787 and 1791 indicated that the town’s six agricultural producers owned about one-half of its black and mulatto slaves.

 Greentree Tavern in Ste Genevieve MO

-The Janis-Ziegler House, or Green Tree Tavern, in Ste.
+The Janis-Ziegler House, also known as the Green Tree Tavern, in Ste.
 Genevieve, Missouri, was probably built in the 1790s.
 The house combines French and American architectural styles by Kathy Alexander.

 Present documentary and physical evidence indicate that the oldest known architectural resources, French vertical log houses, date from the 1790s.
 In that same decade, the plat of the core of the present city was laid out between the forks of Gabouri Creek.
-Surviving buildings from this era reflect the original French heritage of the community, the influx of Anglo-American settlers, the settlement patterns in the African American community, and the beginning of an influx of German immigrants.
+Surviving buildings from this era reflect the original French heritage of the community, the influx of Anglo-American settlers, the settlement patterns within the African American community, and the beginning of a significant influx of German immigrants.

 Ste.
 Genevieve Catholic Church, Kathy Weiser.